Akshaykapoor/assignment/README.md

         2. We could also parse the access.log file to get the number of requests per minute, but this seems quite expensive to be built on top, unless done natively by the server.

+        3. Or can have that information be feeded to this code from some monitoring solution

     b.
 If RPM is > 100, we spin up a node.js application and add it's config to nginx and reload nginx